ManancialGD/FirstPersonShooterNetwork/README.md

 Or because it's taking too much time rewinding, making the time pass and the tick register the rewinded position.
 Also, when shooting the movement glitches and lags a lot for everyone and everyone reconciles.

-## Analysis

-I tried to get the bytes sent and received per second from the profiler, but couldn't get it. per tick was average

 <br>
 <br>
 Lastly, I think I learned a lot and looking back to the stuff I wrote, I would do stuff completly different.